How to start a bounce house business and get jumping

 Create a risk management plan

 Your biggest on-site risks are weather and improper setup.
-Always use an anemometer to check wind speeds, and never set up in winds over 15 mph.
+Always use an anemometer to check wind speeds.
+The CPSC recommends against operating inflatables when winds exceed 15 to 25 mph, and ASTM F2374 sets a 15 mph default operational shutdown threshold when a manufacturer does not specify a lower limit.
+Deflate the unit immediately if sustained winds reach 15 to 20 mph or gusts exceed 25 mph.
 You should also require every customer to sign a liability waiver before anyone uses the equipment.

 Here are 4 immediate steps to take: